Online Versus Offline Rate in Streaming Codes for Variable-Size Messages: Infeasiblity of for Online Schemes

 \section{Infeasiblity of \offop for Online Schemes}

-In Section~\ref{sec:achieve}, we presented online code constructions which match the \offop under the two broad settings of \regimeOne and \regimeTwo.
-This motivates us to ask the question of whether there are any other parameter settings where an online coding scheme can attain the \offop.
+In Section~\ref{sec:achieve}, we presented online code constructions that matched the \offop under the two broad settings of \regimeNoSpread and \regimeTrivial.
+A natural question is whether there are any other parameter settings where an online coding scheme can attain the \offop.
 In this section, we show that the \onop is strictly less than the \offop for all other parameter settings.

-At a high level, the reason for online coding schemes being unable to match the \offop stems from the need to distribute symbols over multiple channel packets.
-For all parameter settings besides \regimeOne and \regimeTwo, the optimal approach to spreading symbols from a \messagePacket $S[i]$ over channel packets $X[i],\ldots,X[i+\tau_L]$ can depend on the sizes of future \messagePackets (i.e. $k_{i+1},\ldots,k_t$).
-This dependency enables offline coding schemes to have higher rate than online coding schemes.
-This result is formally established in Theorem~\ref{thm:gap}.
+At a high level, the optimal approach to spreading symbols from a \messagePacket $S[i]$ over channel packets $X[i],\ldots,X[i+\tau_L]$ depends on the sizes of future \messagePackets (i.e., $k_{i+1},\ldots,k_\len$).
+This dependency enables offline coding schemes to have higher rates than online coding schemes in all settings besides \regimeNoSpread and \regimeTrivial, as we will show in Theorem~\ref{thm:gap}.

-\begin{theorem} For any parameters $(\tau,b,\tau_L)$ outside of \regimeOne and \regimeTwo, the \onop is strictly less than \offop.
+\begin{theorem} For any parameters $(\tau,b,\tau_L)$ outside of \regimeNoSpread and \regimeTrivial, the \onop is strictly less than \offop.